 Gross Profit is your Revenue minus your Cost of Goods Sold (COGS).
 COGS is the direct expenses you incur that are directly related to earning the income.
 There are only two types of direct expenses: direct labor and direct material.

-You can see by the budgeted gross profit dollars, compared to actual gross profit dollars, that there was an expectation of lower gross profit due to loss of a key employee, however the expectations were somewhat unrealistic.
+You can see by the budgeted gross profit dollars, compared to actual gross profit dollars, that there was an expectation of lower gross profit due to the loss of a key employee, however, the expectations were somewhat unrealistic.

 Additionally, what is alarming to see is the downward sloping orange trend line from April 2018 to March 2019.
 This unfavorable trend warrants further and immediate investigation.